DOORS @ 7:30 / SHOWS @ 8PM, UNLESS POSTED OTHERWISE

 Wed04Jun2025

-7:30 Dooors 8:00 Music $15.00 suggested donation.michael. is Michael Sachs and Mikey Buishas.
+7:30 Dooors 8:00 Music $15.00 suggested donationMaddy + Erin Duo is Maddy Baltor (Maddy with a Y) and Erin McGrath (Dig Nitty )in this one-time fun-time duo set.
+Songs by each of them, performed together..michael. is Michael Sachs and Mikey Buishas.
 Michael plays clarinet and then puts it down and sings and then picks it up again.
 Mikey plays guitar pretty much the whole time and also sings sometimes.
 Michael lives in LA and is coming to town just to play this show.
 There will be at least half an album of new songs plus some old for good measure.
 Mikey usually makes cupcakes for these events so leave room after dinner. -

 Thu05Jun2025